cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 2. If your PC supports Intel Optane / RST, you must keep the drivers and features for it installed.
 Not having the software available can cause this issue; if you removed them or never installed them, it is encouraged for you to do so, but only if your motherboard supports this feature and you get this type of crash.
 3. A broken or semi-corrupt Windows installation.

 We encourage you to try and find the afflicting program and remove it, otherwise you should consider installing the latest version of Windows 10, cleanly.
-Migrations, in-place upgrades, "Refresh" and any other non-fresh installation methods can result in many issues and will likely just bring the problem over to your newer installation.
+Migrations, in-place upgrades, "refresh" and any other non-clean installation methods can result in the problem migrating with you to your newer installation.
 If you are not sure of how to do a clean Windows reinstallation, we suggest you follow a tutorial.
-Please be smart and back-up any files and settings you want to transfer beforehand.
+Please be smart and back-up any files, settings, and programs / program names / product keys that you want to transfer beforehand.

-### "Error: Can't initialise DirectInput"

-This can be fixed by unplugging the controller and restarting Windows.
-After your PC has fully booted plug the controller back in.
-Ensure you are using the latest official version of Cemu, it is also encouraged to be using the latest version of Windows 10.

 ## The Legend of Zelda: Breath of the Wild